 Frederick Harris, Jr. has been the Music Director of the MIT Festival Jazz Ensemble and the MIT Wind Ensemble since fall of 1999.
 He was a student of noted jazz drummer Alan Dawson.
 Herb Pomeroy was guest conductor of the FJE in 2000, 2003 and 2005.
 Beginning in 2008, the band has held an annual Herb Pomeroy memorial concert.

-Claude Brenner (b.
-1928) received two degrees in aeronautical engineering from MIT, a B.S. in 1947 and a M.S. in 1948.
+Claude Brenner (1928-2015) received two degrees in aeronautical engineering from MIT, a B.S. in 1947 and a M.S. in 1948.
 During his student years, he sang in the MIT Glee Club under three different music directors, and joined the MIT Logarhythms shortly after it had started.
 Among his other student activities, he was editor of the student newspaper The Tech.
 He was President of the board of directors for the New Orchestra of Boston.
-Mr. Brenner has been chair of visiting committees for the MIT Department of Humanities and the Music Section.
-Since 1995 he has been a member of the Council for the Arts at MIT.
-Professionally he has worked in the aeronautics and defense industries and was President of Commonwealth Energy Group Ltd.
+Mr. Brenner was chair of visiting committees for the MIT Department of Humanities and the Music Section.
+Since 1995 he was a member of the Council for the Arts at MIT.
+Professionally he worked in the aeronautics and defense industries and was President of Commonwealth Energy Group Ltd.

 Dante Anzolini (b.
 1959) was Associate Professor of Music at MIT 1998–2006, and conductor of the MIT Symphony and Chamber Orchestras.
 Currently, he is Music Director of the Orchestra of the Teatro Argentino Opera Theater, in La Plata, Argentina, and Principal Guest Conductor of the Linz Theater in Linz, Austria.
 In April 2008, and again in November 2011, he conducted the Metropolitan Opera in Philip Glass’s opera Satyagraha.
 Along with performing standard symphonic and operatic repertoire, he is an advocate for contemporary music, and has a special interest in the works of Charles Ives.

-John Bavicchi (b.
-1922), composer, conductor has taught at the Berklee College of Music since 1964, where he is now Professor Emeritus.
+John Bavicchi (1922-2013), composer, conductor and Professor of Music at the Berklee College of Music 1964-2013.
 He attended MIT 1940-1942, enrolled in course XV (business and engineering), and sang in the MIT Glee Club.
 After a brief engineering career, he studied composition with Carl McKinley, Francis Judd Cooke and Walter Piston.
 His output includes orchestral, choral, piano and chamber music, and concert band music, written for John Corley (director of the MIT Concert Band, 1949–1999).
-He has been an active conductor, notably directing the Arlington-Belmont Chorale for 44 years.
+He was an active conductor, notably directing the Arlington-Belmont Chorale for 44 years.